NadeemShakya/React-vs-LitElement/README.md

 A detailed comparison between two of the finest front-end libraries for building re-usable web components.

-## Let's see what their documentation speaks for themselves
+## 1. Let's see what their documentation speaks for themselves :loudspeaker:

 <table border="0">
 <tr>